Check Point SPLAT Commands

 cpstat os -f all

-checkpoint interface table, routing table, version, memory status, cpu load, disk space
+routing table, version, memory status, cpu load, disk space

 cpstat os -f cpu